-Certain stockholders and officers elected to defer part or all of their compensation from 1991 through 1998 due to cash flow difficulties in those years.
-The amounts due for deferred compensation are non interest-bearing with no repayment terms.
+Certain officers elected to defer part or all of their compensation from 1991 through 1998 due to Company's cash flow difficulties in those years.
+The amounts due for deferred compensation were non-interest bearing with no repayment terms.
+The remaining balance of \$1.4 million at December 31, 2004 was paid in June 2005.